jupyter-book/mystmd/docs/quickstart.md

 ### Install `mamba`

 The easiest way to install MyST is with [the `mamba` package manager](https://mamba.readthedocs.io/en/latest/index.html).
-`mamba` is a multi-language manager that is useful for users across many data science languages like Python, R, Julia, and JavaScript.
+`mamba` is a cross-platform language-agnostic package manager that is useful for users across many data science languages like Python, R, Julia, and JavaScript.

 The easiest way to install `mamba` is with [the `miniforge` distribution](https://github.com/conda-forge/miniforge?tab=readme-ov-file).